schadenfred/proscrypt-koans/README.md

 `schadenfred@summerseve:~$`

-It doesn't matter what your terminal prompt looks like, but when I ask that you enter a command at the prompt, I'll abbreviate the above to just the '$' character, followed by the command -- like so:
+It doesn't matter what your terminal prompt looks like, but it probably ends with a `#` or a `%` or a `$`.
+When I ask that you enter a command at the prompt, I'll abbreviate the above prompt to just the '$' character, followed by the command:

 `$ <command>`

 Now let's go to your home directory.
-To do so, enter 'cd' at your prompt:
+To do so, enter 'cd':

 `$ cd`

 This puts you into your home folder on most machines.
-Now let's create a new directory to work in called 'work' -- like so:
+Now let's create a new directory to work in called 'work':

 `$ mkdir work`

-To confirm the above command created a directory in your home folder, let's ask for a list of directories and files by typing 'ls,' -- like so:
+To confirm the above command created a directory in your home folder, let's ask for a list of directories and files by typing 'ls':

 `$ ls`

-Now let's change into the work directory using the 'cd' command:
+Now let's 'change' into the work 'directory':

 `$ cd work`

-Now from inside this directory, let's create a new directory called 'training,' and change into it.
+Now from inside this directory, create a new directory called 'training,' and change into it.

 When you can do this command without the terminal barfing, you're ready to move on:

 `$ cd ~/work/training`